simphotonics/simulated_annealing/example/ANNEALING_SCHEDULE.md

 P(&Delta;E, T<sub>n</sub>) = e<sup>-&Delta;E/(k<sub>B</sub>&middot;T<sub>n</sub>)</sup> -> 0,
 that is during the final iterations of the annealing process uphill moves are unlikely.

-The neighbourhood function dx specifies a region of the search space around the current solution.
+The neighbourhood function **dx** specifies a region of the search space around the current solution **x**.
 From this region a random point is selected as the next potential solution.

 SA is typically used to solve discrete optimization problems.
-SA can be adapted to minimize continuous (multi-variate) functions by reducing the size of the search neighbourhood, dx, during each (outer) SA iteration until the required solution precision is reached.
+SA can be adapted to minimize continuous (multi-variate) functions by reducing the size of the search neighbourhood, **dx**, during each (outer) SA iteration until the required solution precision is reached.

 ![Annealing Schedule](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/annealing_schedule.svg?sanitize=true)